Modules and Libraries

 Material

-Library nx.lib.material
+Library nx.lib.material with predefined Materials.

-For compounds and alloys the naming convention is Element1Relativeweight1… e.g. nx.lib.energy.Al2O3
+For compounds and alloys the naming convention is Element1Relativeweight1… e.g. nx.lib.energy.Al2O3.

-For isotope enriched materials with typically 95% enrichment the conventions is Material_enriched e.g. nx.lib.energy.Fe_enriched
+For isotope enriched materials with typically 95% enrichment the conventions is Material_enriched e.g. nx.lib.energy.Fe_enriched.

 See material.